 Hi!
 I’m Lauren.

-I’m a plant-based lifestyle strategist for people like YOU wanting to cultivate a plant-powered household, and looking for some support to do it.
+I’m a plant-based lifestyle strategist for people like YOU wanting to cultivate a plant-powered household.

 (1) Going vegan saved me.

 (2) Throughout my vegan pregnancy, and these first years of parenthood, I noticed a significant lack of resources and real-world support specifically for vegan parents — who are raising the future generation.

 Here’s my story.

 For many years, food was a debilitating subject for me.
 I struggled with disordered eating for nearly a decade and, despite being on the path to become a “nutrition expert”, I felt like I had no idea what I was doing – let alone practicing what I was preaching to others about “healthy living”.